echeng-git/mealchemy/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/c6d07231-1607-4828-8224-bdc22a6eb6d7" />
   </div>

-- The ingredients can be crossed out by checking the boxes, this will reset when the page is refreshed
+- The ingredients can be crossed out by checking the boxes, this will reset when the page is refreshed.
-- If the aisle is incorrect for the ingredient, the ingredient can be moved and entering the correct aisle in the modal
+- If the aisle is incorrect for the ingredient, the ingredient can be moved and entering the correct aisle in the modal.
 - The recipe can also be removed from the Shopping List by clicking on the checkbox in the Recipes box.
-This will also remove the ingredients in the Shopping List
+This will also remove the ingredients in the Shopping List.

 ### User Profile